servo/book/src/git-workflow.md

 ## Addressing review comments

 Prefer appending new commits to your branch over amending existing commits.
-This makes it easier to for Servo reviewers to only look at the changes, which helps pull requests get reviewed more quickly.
+This makes it easier for Servo reviewers to only look at the changes, which helps pull requests get reviewed more quickly.

 ```
 git commit -s -m "script: Fix deadlock with cross-origin iframes."